 Small business owners rarely let the lack of resources prevent them from generating new business ideas.
 Newly established companies that went on to become big names only did so due to the ability of their owners to dream big and do big.

-How Can Companies Use Small Business Loans?
+How Can Companies Use Small Business Funding?

 Inventory downtime or shortfall is one of the biggest dangers that can impede the progress of a small business.
 Imagine you have a queue of customers wanting your product, only for you to experience an inventory shortfall due to lack of funds.
 This will scare the customers away and lead to a bad rapport.